bennybroseph/mod-sod-mage/docs/gotchas.md

 A custom item's name/stats/tooltip come from the server item-query, but its **bag inventory icon** is resolved client-side from the client's own `Item.dbc` (itemId → `DisplayInfoID` → `ItemDisplayInfo` icon).
 A custom item id absent from `Item.dbc` shows the red "?" icon in bags.

-The **vendor** frame is unaffected — the vendor packet carries the displayid directly — which is the tell: vendor OK, bag "?".
-Clearing the `Cache`/`WDB` folder does **not** fix it (the icon never came from that cache).
+The tell: the **vendor** frame is unaffected (the vendor packet carries the displayid directly), so "vendor OK, bag ?" points straight at a missing `Item.dbc` row.
+Clearing the `Cache`/`WDB` folder does **not** fix it — the icon never came from that cache.

 The fix is a client `Item.dbc` row per custom item.
 Those rows ship in the **shared item patch built by `mod-sod-world`** (one consolidated `Item.dbc` for all SoD modules — WoW replaces whole DBCs per patch); this module lists its items in `tools/client_items.json`.
 Regenerate and reinstall that patch.
 Reuse an existing `DisplayInfoID` (find one by its `InventoryIcon` in `ItemDisplayInfo.dbc`) so no new art is needed.